 The microwave was another online classified find which came from a mansion’s second kitchen and was rarely used for $45.00.
-It was a top of the line variety, rarely used and with install it cost about $70.00.
+It was a top of the line variety, rarely used and with the install, it cost about $70.00.
 Karen again got her microwave in a package deal.
 They all matched and were much cheaper than buying them separately the microwave had a total of about $150.00.

 Labor Day sales, Black Friday, etc. are great deals to buy appliance packages and save hundreds.

 Flooring: I recommend looking for sales and deals as early as you can and watch the price of the types of flooring you desire.
 Look for coupons, ask around for referrals for the installation, etc. Sometimes (depending on the size of your kitchen) you can find flooring on the classifieds (especially tile).
 After looking around I couldn’t find the quantity of the industrial laminate (faux wood) that I wanted so we found a wholesale supplier and bought the materials from them.
 Then contracted out the install.
-Total for the kitchen flooring plus install was: $700.
+The total for the kitchen flooring plus installation was: $700.

 Karen bought her laminate Faux wood flooring from Home depot and her husband installed it. $300.00